-A. PHA Information.
-A.1 PHA Name: A [] T 11 1 DVI A PHA Code : PHA Type: Standard PH PHA Plan for Fiscal Year Be eginning: (MM /YYYY): Number of Public Housing (PH) Units ons Contract (ACC) units at time of Number of Housing Ch f FY beginning, above) oice Vouchers (HCVs) Total Co mbined Units/Vouchers PHA Plan Submission Type: Annual Su bmission Revised An nual Submission Availability of Information.
+А. PHA Information.
+A.1 PHA Name: Housing Opportunities Commission of Montgomery CountyPHA Code: MD004 PHA Type: G Standard PHA Troubled PHA PHA Type: G Standard PHA Troubled PHA PHA Plan for Fiscal Year Beginning: (MM/YYYY): 07/2021 PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Public Housing (PH) Units 106Number of Housing Choice Vouchers (HCVs) 7,119Total Combined Units/Vouchers 7,225 PHA Plan Submission Type: PAnnual Submission Revised Annual Submission Availability of Information.
 PHAs must have the elements listed below in sections B and C readily available to the public.
-A PHA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing and proposed PHA Plan are available for inspection by the public.
+A PHA must identify the specific location(s) where the proposed PHA Plan Elements, and all information relevant to the public hearing and proposed PHA Plan are available for inspection by the public.
 At a minimum, PHAs must post PHA Plans, including updates, at each Asset Management Project (AMP) and main office or central office of the PHA.
 PHAs are strongly encouraged to post complete PHA Plans on their official website.
-PHAs are also encouraged to provide each resident council a copy of their PHA Plans. proposed PHA agement Project Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the No. of Units i n Each Program 6 () Consortia PH HCV Lead PHA:
+PHAs are also encouraged to provide each resident council a copy of their PHA Plans.
+PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below) Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the No. of Units in Each Program • 5 THA Cout rogram(s) in the consortia Consortia РН HCV Lead PHA:

-В. Annual Plan Elements B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
-Y N Statement of Housing Needs and Strategy for Addressing Housing Needs Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
-Financial Resources.
-Rent Determination.
-Operation and Management.
-Grievance Procedures.
-Homeownership Programs.
-Community Service and Self-Sufficiency Programs.
-Safety and Crime Prevention.
-Pet Policy.
-Asset Management.
-Substantial Deviation.
-Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): (c) The PHA must submit its Deconcentration Policy for Field Office review.
-B.2 New Activities (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+B. Annual Plan Elements B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
+Y N Y N Statement of Housing Needs and Strategy for Addressing Housing Needs □ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. □ X Satety and Crime Prevention. □ X □ X Substantial Deviation. □ X Substantial Deviation. □ X □ X □ X □ X • B.2 New Activities (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
+Y N X Hope VI or Choice Neighborhoods.
+X Mixed Finance Modernization or Development.
+X Demolition and/or Disposition.
+X Designated Housing for Elderly and/or Disabled Families.
+X Conversion of Public Housing to Tenant-Based Assistance.
+X Conversion of Public Housing to Project-Based Assistance under RAD.
+X Occupancy by Over-Income Families.
+X Occupancy by Police Officers.
+X Non-Smoking Policies.
+X Project-Based Vouchers.
+X Units with Approved Vacancies for Modernization.
+X Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
 For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
-If using Project-Based Vouchers (PBVs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan. В.3 Civil Rights Certification.
+If using Project-Based Vouchers (PBVs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan.
+B.3 Civil Rights Certification.
 Form HUD-50077, PHA Certifications of Compliance with the PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 B.4 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
-Y N (b) If yes, please describe:
+Y N L L Y (b) If yes, please describe: There were two findings in HOC's 2019 Year Audit.
+All recommendations have been followed to remedy these findings.
+Please see enclosed Narrative for more detail information.